petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/using-search-widget-display-templates.md

 ## Example: Extending the Search Results Widget's Compact Layout Template

-In this example, extend the Compact Layout template to include the last modified date of the result:
+This example extends the Compact Layout template to include the last modified date of the result:

 1. In the Global site's menu, open _Site_ &rarr; _Design_ &rarr; _Templates_ and click the _Widget Templates_ tab.